kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

     // LabelSelector selects all pods matching the target's label selector LabelSelector selectionStrategy = "LabelSelector"

-    // OwnerReferences only selects pods owned by the target workload OwnerReferences selectionStrategy = "OwnerReferences" )
+    // OwnerReference only selects pods owned by the target workload OwnerReference selectionStrategy = "OwnerReference" )

 // In HorizontalPodAutoscalerSpec: